 - Collaboration: Determine potential solutions for the problems.

-- Culmination: Apply chosen solution and see if it’s effective.
+- Culmination: Apply the chosen solution and see if it’s effective.

 2. Medical Billing Services